Leicester Removal Companies

 Leicester's bus network is extensive, reaching every corner of the city and the areas surrounding it.

 Single bus tickets will cost £2.50, but you will get the best value from buying a flexi day ticket for £5.
 A weekly flexi ticket costs £19.

-Living costs in London are notoriously expensive, so if you can't afford to live there, Leicester is only an hour away from the capital, so you can always move there but keep your job.
+Living costs in London are notoriously expensive, so if you're one of the many London house movers ready to move somewhere more affordable, Leicester is only an hour away from the capital, so you can always move there but keep your job.

 Like most large UK cities, Leicester's city centre has many apartment style properties, with the larger houses in the more up market suburban areas outside the city centre.

 The average price of a house in Leicester is £150,000.
 In 2014, Leicester was fourth in the UK list for property price growth, and prices continue to increase.

 Average rental costs are also low compared to other UK cities.
 A one bed apartment in the city centre costs £500, while a suburban apartment costs £400.